MikeSap/guided-module-one-final-project/concept.md

     2b. list favorite recipes(select and view recipe), can remove 2c. list user pantry items and select 3 for search
 3. back to home (2)

+When recipes are added to favorites, they are stored as a recipe, and the containing ingredients are stored as recipe_ingredients.

+Maybe remove the recipe class all together and tie recipe_ingredients to favorite recipes